theChad/github-pages-with-jekyll/_posts/2021-03-17-first-post-title.md

 ---
-title: This is the first post
+title: "This is the first post"
 date: 2021-03-17
 ---